From rock climbing to spa treatments, kayaking to relaxing in hammocks, the list is almost never-ending for the best things to do in Ao Nang.

 It would be a shame to come all the way to Southern Thailand and not spend a bit of time admiring the world underneath the surface.

-Scuba diving in Ao Nang is a popular past time, and there are plenty of dive companies that can either get you certified (we recommend PADI), or take you out for some fun dives if you are already qualified.
+Scuba diving in Ao Nang is a popular pastime, and there are plenty of dive companies that can either get you certified (we recommend PADI), or take you out for some fun dives if you are already qualified.

 If you are a bit unsure with scuba diving, then grab a snorkel and mask and go for a swim (or join a tour).
 A very relaxing option of things to do in Ao Nang.